ahandrewh teaches IAT-235information design

 Headings, layout, and structure are in the submission are used ineffectively, and provide a difficult to understand overview of the process.

-Your project submission is due to Canvas before your January 22 lab.
+Your project submission is due to Canvas before your January 29 class.

-Please make sure double-check all your submitted files and URLs to ensure they can be opened.
+Please make sure double-check all your submitted URLs to ensure they can be opened.
 We want to avoid late or problematic submission penalties whenever possible.